 Tecumseh's favorite park, Cal Zorn Recreation Center has something for everyone.
 Home to Dog Daze Park and The Pad, the Recreation Center is 3 parks in 1!

 The Pad is a free water splashpad.
 Bring the kids out and cool down on a hot summer day.
-The Pad runs from 11:00am - 8:00pm, and is open from Memorial Day to Labor Day, weather permitting.
+The Pad runs from 11:00am - 8:00pm, and is open from early June to Labor Day, weather permitting.

 Dog Daze is the perfect place to let your dog run free if you need some extra space, or if your dog is looking to make friends!